 This plant that repels insects is native to India, and it has a medicinal history that dates back centuries.
 It was used to cure for gastrointestinal issues, sore throat, bacterial infections, and as an insect repellent.
 It has a very sweet and strong scent, and you’ll get deep green leaves and stems with fuzzy flower spikes.
 It’ll release the scent each time you brush across it, and the leaves are very sensitive.
 Crushing them will release the oils as well.
 The scent of this plant can relax your nervous system, but it can shut down the pest’s nervous systems if they come into contact with it.

-Roses are surprising plants that repel ticks, but it only works when the roses bloom.
+Roses are surprising plants that repel ticks, but it only works against ticks when the roses bloom.
 When it’s just the plant with no flowers, they won’t be as effective.
 However, roses are very hardy once they take root, and their thorny stems make them a difficult target for any predator that would eat or attack them.
 But, the thorns do make them slightly harder to trim and take care of unless you wear very thick gloves.
 Roses have a very sweet scent that lingers long into the evening hours when it flowers, and roses are effective at repelling mosquitos as well.

 Roses are very popular ornamental plants that make beautiful arrangements, and they look pretty when you dry them.
+Also great tick repelling plants.

 Sage is a popular plant that repels ticks, and it has a long history that dates back hundreds of years for use in religious ceremonies.
 The grey-hued leaves beautifully offset the purple and blue-tinted flowers to create an eye-catching display.
 Although it’s native to Southern Europe, you can find it all over the United States as a popular cooking ingredient.
 All you have to do is walk by it to release the smell, and it’ll keep a lot of different pests out.
 It’s a popular natural cleaning agent, but it does have a very strong scent that can be overwhelming for some people and pets.

 It’s easy to mistake sage for lavender because they both have large purple flower spikes.
+These are great tick repelling plants that keep pests away.

 Crushing and boiling mint leaves releases the oils and scent that creates a calming tea that you can use to help you relax and sleep.

-Pansies are a bright and cheerful plant that repels ticks that is very popular in gardens.
+Pansies are a bright and cheerful plant that can keep away ticks that is very popular in gardens.
 Most pansies have bright coloring ranging from yellow and purple to blue and red with black.
 They don’t have much of a scent, but the lighter smell is enough to make the ticks and mosquitos stay away.
 They grow well in flower beds, baskets, hanging baskets, and containers.
 You do have to trim pansies and deadhead them regularly to keep them healthy or they’ll grow spindly and die early.
 However, they’re very hardy and able to withstand different weather conditions.

 Pansies are very cheerful, and this makes them popular with both veteran and beginner gardeners alike.